MCC To Tour Pakistan In 2020 - UrduPoint

 MCC To Tour Pakistan In 2020

-MCC to tour Pakistan after the recent return of Test cricket to the country

-Lahore (UrduPoint / Pakistan Point News - 18th Dec, 2019) It has been confirmed today that Marylebone Cricket Club (MCC) will be sending a touring squad to Pakistan in 2020.
+England's famous and historic club Marylebone Cricket Club (MCC) will be sending a touring squad to Pakistan in 2020

 Captained by current MCC President Kumar Sangakkara, the Club will send a team to Lahore in February next year, playing a number of matches in the city.